 Verify that the user’s password is reset (logout and try to log in using the new password).

-Successful password reset by Enterprise tenant end user
+Successful password reset by Enterprise tenant end user (Pass)

 Requirement document reference: Section 5.7

 Pre-condition: A user with the username, aNewUser1, already exists with the Enterprise tenant end user role.